We Don't Want the Airwaves

-We Don't Want the Airwaves is a 7" EP by Israeli punk band Useless ID.
+We Don't Want the Airwaves is a 7-inch EP by Israeli punk band Useless ID.
 It was released on May 6, 2016, and is the band's second release on Fat Wreck Chords.

 The EP was recorded between December 3–9, 2015, at the Blasting Room in Fort Collins, Colorado, during the sessions for the band's eighth studio album State Is Burning, and features that album's first single "We Don't Want the Airwaves", as well as an album b-side that didn't make the cut for the album ("Tension"), and two acoustic outtakes, one of which is for the album's title track "State Is Burning".

 On April 15, 2016, the 15-year anniversary to Joey Ramone's death, "We Don't Want the Airwaves" was released as the first official single from State Is Burning through the Fat Wreck Chords YouTube channel.
 On April 20, 2016, the band announced on their Facebook page they'll be making a music video for the single, which will be composed of fan footage that will be sent to them by fans, giving tribute to the Ramones, as the song is the band's tribute to the Ramones.